Ajowi254/Utibu-Health/README.md

 2. *Backend Setup*:
     1. Navigate to the server directory with cd server.
-    2. Install the required packages with pip install -r requirements.txt
+    2. Install the required packages by running pip install -r requirements.txt
     3. install flask-migrate by running pip install flask-migrate
     4. Navigate to the directory where your app.py file is located using the cd command.
     5. Initialize a new migration repository by running flask db init